-Falls is all about having a good time with your friends, listening to music and starting off the new year in fine style.
+Falls is all about having a good time with your friends, listening to music and starting off the New Year in fine style.
 We want you to have an amazing time, but we also want you to be safe.
-There have been too many tragic endings to music festivals around Australia; we think enough is enough.

 Drugs are illegal out in the world and they’re illegal at Falls too.
 There will definitely be police and drug dogs onsite at all Falls events to remind you of that.
 Don’t let them ruin your party before you even get started.

 All of our events are equipped with very comprehensive medical facilities – if you or your buddy don’t feel right, please check in there.
-The locations are marked on the maps.
+The locations will be marked on the maps released later in the year.
 You won’t be judged and you won’t be reported to police.
-Each event will also have an outreach team and chill out area if you need to take a break – Red Frogs in Byron, Salvos in Lorne and Save-a-Mate in Tassie.
+Each event will also have an outreach team and chill out area if you need to take a break.
 The chill out areas are staffed by young volunteers like you – no judgment – just some time out.
 If you or your friend is in trouble, we implore you to visit either the medical centre or chill out area before it’s too late.

-- Stay hydrated – there is free drinking water at every campground pod, bar and at the medical centre and chill out areas.
+- Stay hydrated – there is free drinking water at every bar and at the medical centre and chill out areas.

 - Don’t mix alcohol and drugs – the combo can be lethal.

 - Pace yourself – Falls is a marathon, not a sprint.
-It’s OK to sit out a round or two!
+It’s okay to sit out a round or two!

 - Keep an eye on your friends and make sure you know where all your crew is.
 You’ll know when one of them is heading for trouble – take them to our medical centre or chill out area before it’s too late.